Setting up PPP

 PPP, the Point to Point Protocol can be used to encapsulate IP and other packets on a serial link.
 As its name implies, the link is established between two points only.
 The initiator is called the PPP client, which connects to the PPP server on the other end of the line.
 The current Ethernut implementation supports the client mode only.
 Thus, Ethernut can actively call another party, but is not able to answer incoming calls.
 However, as soon as a PPP session has been established, either party may run TCP or UDP servers or clients.

 PPP is a complex protocol with many parameters.
 Unlike Ethernet connections, several steps are required to establish a session.
+This paper is intended for experienced C programmers with some basic knowledge of the Nut/OS API.

 Hardware